angrykoala/node-wizardry-book/chapter1.md

 ### Node

-The main program you'll install is \(unsurprisingly\) the JavaScript _interpreter_, once installed, is pretty straighforward to use, in the same fashion as Python, just open a terminal \(sorry, anonymous Windows user, you'll have to open one this time\) and type:
+The main program you'll install is \(unsurprisingly\) node, the JavaScript _interpreter_, once installed, is pretty straighforward to use, in the same fashion as Python, just open a terminal \(sorry, anonymous Windows user, you'll have to open one this time\) and type:

 ```
 $ node